Purges in Turkey following the 2016 Turkish coup attempt: 2017

+On 6 July 2017, the European Parliament unanimously accepted the call for the suspension of full membership negotiations between the EU and Turkey.

 On 15 July, 7,400 more police were dismissed.

 On 24 December 2017, a decree announce the dismissal of 2,700 public officers.

 2018

 Turkey detained over 800 social media users and nearly 100 politicians and journalists who opposed the Turkish invasion of the Kurdish-controlled enclave of Afrin.